Two years later I bought the Sony Alpha A7II because I felt that with the HX400V I couldn’t do what I wanted to achieve.

 The Netherlands has a lot of beautiful nature to offer.
 Think of the Posbank, the Oostvaarders Plassen or the Biesbosch.
 But even in a zoo you can make beautiful shots.

-Take a look around and if you are interested in one of my photos, check out the ‘On the wall’ page.
+Check out my website and if you are interested in one of my photos, go to the ‘On the wall’ page.
 There you will find the different possibilities.

 Feel free to take a look at my photo stream on Flickr.com via the Flickr logo at the bottom of this page, or like me on Facebook.
 You can always contact me via the ‘Contact’ page.